VAX 9000: ECL

 During the 1960s, DEC computers had been built out of individual transistors and began to move to using small scale integration integrated circuits (SSI ICs).
 These would be built onto a number of circuit boards, which would then be wire wrapped together on a backplane to produce the central processing unit (CPU).
-By the early-1970s, small and medium scale integration ICs were being used, and large scale integration (LSI) was allowing simpler CPUs to be implemented in a single IC (or "chip").
-By the late 1970s, a number of LSI versions of the PDP-11 were available, first as multi-chip units like DEC's own LSI-11, and later in single-chip versions like the J-11.
+As semiconductor manufacturing ("fab") improved, the machines could be reimplemented using a smaller number of chips.
+By the late 1970s, LSI versions of the PDP-11 were available, first as multi-chip units like DEC's own LSI-11, and later in single-chip versions like the J-11.

-The VAX was a more complex system, beyond the capabilities of LSI of 1970s in a single-chip format.
-Early models resembled the PDP's of the earlier generations, but with multiple LSI chips on printed circuit boards building up the more complex CPU rather than SSI chips on wire-wrapped boards.
-By the mid-1980s, the relentless effects of Moore's law had pushed LSI into what was now very large scale integration (VLSI).
-VLSI ICs could hold hundreds of thousands or millions of transistors, enough to implement an entire VAX system on a single chip.
-This led to 1985's MicroVAX 78032, which implemented a subset of the VAX, but it was clear it would not be long before the "full" VAX would fit on a single chip.
+The same evolution began to appear in the VAX line as well.
+Early VAX models resembled the PDP's of the earlier generations, but with multiple LSI chips on printed circuit boards building up the more complex CPU rather than SSI chips on wire-wrapped boards.
+By the mid-1980s, the relentless effects of Moore's law had pushed LSI into what was now very large scale integration (VLSI), and single-chip versions of the VAX began to appear, like late 1987's single-chip CVAX.